Skip to main content

 by Saskia Mier

-The polo pony ranges from 14.2-16 hands (147-163cm) in height and are usually Thoroughbreds or Thoroughbred crosses.
-They are selected carefully for quick bursts of speed, stamina, agility and manoeuvrability.
-It is vital the horse remains responsive under pressure and not become excited or difficult to control.
+The polo pony ranges from 14.2-16 hands (147-163cm) in height and is usually a thoroughbred or thoroughbred cross.
+Polo ponies are selected carefully for their ability to move in quick bursts of speed, and their great stamina, agility and manoeuvrability.
+It is vital that the horse remains responsive under pressure and does not become excited or difficult to control.

 Polo Players